We provide regular wellbeing check-ins with your parent.

 How do you keep information secure?

-What checks do your Call Companions pass?
+What checks do your Wellbeing Callers pass?

 Safeguarding - what is your process?